Vision2Web: A Hierarchical Benchmark for Visual Website Development with Agent Verification: Workflow-Based Agent Verification

 \subsection{Agent-Assisted Annotation}

-The workflow abstraction also provides a structured foundation for test case annotation.
-In \benchname{}, test cases are annotated through collaboration between experienced PhD researchers and Claude Code~\citep{anthropic2026claudecode}, with an emphasis on completeness, diversity, and robustness.
-The annotation strategy is adapted to task complexity across different website levels.
-For static webpage tasks, annotation is lightweight and reduces to resolution-specific visual verification, whereas for interactive frontend tasks, annotation is largely automated, with Claude Code inferring navigation structures from prototypes to generate navigation-oriented test cases without involving backend logic
+The workflow abstraction also provides a structured basis for test case annotation.
+In \benchname{}, annotation is performed through collaboration between experienced PhD researchers and Claude Code~\citep{anthropic2026claudecode}, with the annotation strategy adapted to task complexity.
+Static webpage tasks require only resolution-specific visual checks, interactive frontend tasks focus on navigation and UI-state consistency across prototypes, and full-stack websites require dedicated workflows for long-horizon dependencies, cross-module interactions, persistent states, and boundary cases.
+Since purely agent-driven annotation may omit key dependencies or requirement-critical edge cases, we adopt a three-stage expert-in-the-loop pipeline.

-In contrast, full-stack websites require dedicated annotation due to long-horizon dependencies, cross-module interactions, and frequent boundary or exceptional cases.
-Purely agent-driven annotation is often unstable under such settings.
-We therefore adopt an expert-in-the-loop strategy.
-Domain experts first draft high-level testing workflows from requirement documents and design prototypes, explicitly encoding task dependencies, execution order, and shared application states while avoiding redundant validation across workflows.
-Building on these drafts, Claude Code further refines and expands the workflows by translating high-level specifications into executable interaction sequences and verifiable criteria.
-Figure~\ref{fig:test_case_distribution} illustrates the distribution of test case types across full-stack tasks, highlighting the resulting diversity and coverage of functional scenarios.